Book: Voices from Chernobyl

 “These people had already seen what for everyone else is still unknown.
 I felt like I was recording the future.” – Svetlana Alexievich

-Quite simply, the reason this book should be read is because it fosters an inclination to change.
+Quite simply, the reason this book should be read is that it fosters an inclination to change.
 This kind of change might not be consciously profound, but I’m a firm believer that the highest art or creations have an inherent ability to reconstitute the matter that constitutes us thereby shifting who we are into who we become.
 Our understanding advances with great creations, and it is fundamental to our existence and evolution to recognize this and learn from it.
 And the voices in this book do just that.
 Alexievich does just that.
 And the least we can do is listen to those voices that are trying so hard to talk to us.